Asthma in Children

 What Are the Symptoms of Asthma?

-Symptoms of asthma are not the same for everyone.
+Symptoms of asthma are not the same for every child.
 Some children have symptoms nearly every day and need to take medications.
 Other children may only have occasional symptoms, one or two times a week.
-These people may only need medications when they have asthma symptoms.

 Mild Asthma Symptoms